GDPR Privacy Notice

 • Information Audit– carrying out a company-wide information audit to identify and assess what personal information of data subjects we hold, where it comes from, how and why it is processed and if and to whom it is disclosed.

-• Policies & Procedures– implementing new data protection policies and procedures to meet the requirements and standards of the GDPR and any relevant data protection laws, including:
+• Policies & Procedures– implementing data protection policies and procedures to meet the requirements and standards of the GDPR and any relevant data protection laws, including:

 • Processor Agreements– where we use any third-party to process personal information on our behalf or that of our clients, we have drafted compliant Processor Agreements and due diligence procedures for ensuring that they meet and understand their GDPR obligations.
 These measures include initial and ongoing reviews of the services provided, the necessity of the processing activity, the technical and organizational measures in place and compliance with the GDPR.